-We’re super proud of our incredible team!
-We are lucky to have such a wealth of experience and diversity when it comes to skills and specialities.
+Get to know our team of teachers, technicians and managers!
+We’re super proud of our incredible team and are lucky to have such a wealth of experience and diversity.

 David McGuire

-David has been making in ceramics since secondary school, specialising in wheel thrown forms at Central St Martins BA in Ceramic Design.
-He works mainly with stoneware clay putting emphasis on form, blending functional and sculptural work.
-David oversees the smooth running of Copeland Park and teaches a few courses.
+David has been working in ceramics since secondary school and later specialised in wheel-thrown forms during his BA in Ceramic Design at Central Saint Martins.
+He works primarily in stoneware with an emphasis on form, blending functional and sculptural approaches, and oversees the smooth running of Farringdon while teaching courses.

 Lisa Darrer

-Lisa comes from a contemporary arts background, previously working in visitor services / operational roles at galleries and studying at Central Saint Martins.
-She ensures the smooth running of studio operations and splits her time between operations management and working on her own arts practice.
+Lisa comes from a contemporary arts background, having previously worked in visitor services and operational roles at galleries and studied at Central Saint Martins.
+Central to The Kiln Rooms, she ensures the smooth running of studio operations while balancing operations management with the development of her own arts practice.

 Eva Radulova